Jiahui-Meredith-Li/DFT-Calculation/README.md

 ## 📁 Contents

+- `main_script.py` – Core Python script for building and simulating the device.

 # Monolayer PtSe₂ MOSFET Simulation

 This repository contains simulation scripts for a monolayer PtSe₂ MOSFET with the following specifications: